arXiv/arxiv-docs/help/reuse.md

 <span name="figures"></span>
 ## Can I reuse figures from an arXiv paper?

+A short answer is "it depends".
+More specifically:
+  - If the [license](license) applied to the work allows for remixing or reuse with citation, then yes.
+  - If not, then no.
+  - If the version is assigned the [arXiv perpetual non-exclusive license](https://arxiv.org/licenses/nonexclusive-distrib/1.0/), you will need to contact the submitter or copyright holder (if published) to determine applicable permissions.

 <span name="full_text"></span>
 ## Do I need arXiv's permission to repost the full text?